jasti/jasti.github.io/_posts/2014-04-23-webserver.markdown

 ---
 layout: post
-title: Webservers that serve you
+title: Webservers That Serve You
 category: posts
 ---
 I feel like I had been living under a rock for all my web development years.
 Did you know that the default Python installation comes built in with a Http server?!